NatLibFi/marc-record-js/README.md

     fields: true,          // Do not allow record without fields
     subfields: true,       // Do not allow empty subfields
     subfieldsValues: true, // Do not allow subfields without value
-    noControlCharacters: false   // Do not allow ASCII control characters in field values
+    noControlCharacters: false,   // Do not allow ASCII control characters in field/subfield values
     noAdditionalProperties: false // Do not allow additional properties in fields }
 );